Amanda-Katherine/bookclub-javascript-rails-api/README.md

 Thanks to all the book lovers out there.

-Special thanks to [CSS Script](https://www.cssscript.com/mobile-site-navbar/) and [Mohssine aboutaj](https://codepen.io/MohssineAboutajWeb/pen/wpBQEo) which my navbar and login registration form were adapted from.
+Special thanks to [CSS Script](https://www.cssscript.com/mobile-site-navbar/) and [Mohssine aboutaj](https://codepen.io/MohssineAboutajWeb/pen/wpBQEo), which my navbar and login form were inspired by.
+Background photo credit to [The Jakarta Post](https://www.thejakartapost.com/life/2019/06/01/5-ways-to-read-free-books-online.html).